eccelm/eccelm.github.io/content/posts/post8.md

 ## Names
 1. What are the minimum and maximum name values, if any?
 2. Can I submit without sending anything?
-3. Can I input any characters that are not alphabetical?
+3. Can I input any characters that are not alphabetical / Not-ASCII?
 4. What impact do spaces have?
 5. Can letters be repeated?